postsharp/Metalama.Documentation/conceptual/Aspects/advising/overriding-members.md

 Advising fields or properties with the `OverrideFieldOrProperty` has the following limitations over the use of `OverrideFieldOrPropertyAccessors`:

 * You cannot choose a template for each accessor separately.
-* You cannot have an `async` or iterator getter template.
-(Not yet implemented in `OverrideFieldOrPropertyAccessors` anyway.)
 * You cannot have generic templates.
 (Not yet implemented in `OverrideFieldOrPropertyAccessors` anyway.)

 To alleviate these limitations, you can use the method <xref:Caravela.Framework.Aspects.IAdviceFactory.OverrideFieldOrPropertyAccessors*> and provide one or two method templates: a getter template and/or a setter template.